+RCTs have gained prominence in empirical macroeconomics to understand expectations formation; e.g., see Armantier et al. (2016), Binder and Rodrigue (2018), and Coibion, Gorodnichenko, and Weber (2022).
 Using RCTs, Haldane and McMahon (2018) and Bholat et al. (2019) find simple relatable communications by the central bank to be more effective in influencing households' expectations, thus motivating our focus on information treatments that are "short and sweet."
-To test whether the information treatment has additional power to affect expectations if the rationale for the policy change is also communicated, additional treatment groups in our survey are given some narrative or "vignette" (see Andre et al. (2022)) around the rate increase explaining, for example, that the FOMC is raising rates to reduce inflation.
+To test whether the information treatment has additional power to affect expectations if the rationale for the policy change is also communicated, additional treatment groups in our survey are given some narrative or "vignette" (see Andre et al., 2022) around the rate increase, e.g., by explaining that the FOMC is raising rates to reduce inflation.
 Our paper thus revisits the question of whether it is best to communicate targets or instruments, but it does so for the US, orienting the information treatments around the actual federal funds rate decisions made by the FOMC through 2022 rather than hypotheticals.
 In our case, we provide simple treatments and compare that treatment to others that provide additional information.

 Our results build on a body of literature that studies communication as a central policy or lever of modern central banking.
-Much of this work has focused on whether and how central banks can communicate to consumers and firms (Blinder et al. (2008) and Binder (2017)).
-Effective communication is important when central banks want to shape the expectations of firms and consumers (Coibion et al. (2020)).
+Much of this work has focused on whether and how central banks can communicate to consumers and firms (e.g., Blinder et al., 2008; Blinder et al., 2024; Binder,

+2017).
+Effective communication is important when central banks want to shape the expectations of firms and consumers (Coibion et al., 2020).
 This RCT-based literature has found that presenting consumers with simple statistics about current and past inflation, the FOMC's inflation target, and inflation forecasts can affect inflation expectations.
 In turn, Coibion et al. (2023a) show that forward guidance about policy rates can have strong effects on household expectations.
 It is also well documented from this literature that inflation expectations, and their determinants, vary across demographic groups.
-Recent studies have focused on the type of instrument for communicating (D'Acunto et al. (2020)) or the type of communication method used (Gorodnichenko, Pham, and Talavera (2023) and Pedemonte (2023)).
-In this paper, we emphasize the importance of measuring a respondent's information set, as stressed in Weber et al. (2023), which can have important implications for the subjective model(s) of the economy that consumers use to process information treatments, as studied in Andre et al. (2022).
+Recent studies have focused on the type of instrument for communicating (D'Acunto et al., 2020) or the type of communication method used (Gorodnichenko, Pham, and Talavera, 2023, and Pedemonte, 2024).
+In this paper, we emphasize the importance of measuring a respondent's information set, as stressed in Weber et al. (2024), which can have important implications for the subjective model(s) of the economy that consumers use to process information treatments, as studied in Andre et al. (2022).
 In addition, especially in online survey settings, measuring compliance is key, as has been stressed in other fields, notably medicine.
 Understanding whether there is compliance is particularly important given growing evidence that the public does not pay much attention to central bank communications; see Coibion et al. (2023b).
-Our paper thus contributes to the literature on the effectiveness of monetary policy communication by identifying those people most likely to be both informed and compliant, if not initially informed.
+Our paper thus contributes to the literature on the effectiveness of monetary policy communication by identifying those people most likely to be both informed and compliant if not initially informed.